DrunkenBearProductions/DnD-character-manager/README.md

 5. A simple way to create and upload content
 6. Upload content from other official books

-Every idea or suggestion is welcom and apreciated.
+Every idea, suggestion, advice, fix or really any help at all will be very apreciated.